OGGM/oggm/docs/shop.rst

 ``prepro_base_url``, ``from_prepro_level`` and ``prepro_border`` keyword arguments
 set to the values of your choice.
 This will fetch the desired directories: there are more options to these, which we explain in detail below.
-If you like to start using the pre-processed directories right away, with out reading about all the different options and details first, you can go to the `10 minutes to… a preprocessed directory <https://tutorials.oggm.org/stable/notebooks/10minutes/preprocessed_directories.html>`_ tutorial.
+If you like to start using the pre-processed directories right away, without reading about all the different options and details first, you can go to the `10 minutes to… a preprocessed directory <https://tutorials.oggm.org/stable/notebooks/10minutes/preprocessed_directories.html>`_ tutorial.